-PaperStreet is a website design, SEO, and internet marketing company that has been around since 2001.
-It has designed (or redesigned) nearly 1,500 law firm websites since 2001 and builds websites along the entire design spectrum, from simple redesigns for existing law firm websites, to fully-customized, made-from-scratch projects for full-on rebranding or new firm launches.
+PaperStreet is a website design, SEO, and internet marketing company.
+It has been around since 2001, and has designed (or redesigned) nearly 1,500 law firm websites in that time.
+These sites have been along the entire design spectrum, from simple redesigns for existing law firm websites, to fully-customized, made-from-scratch, projects for full-on rebranding or new firm launches.

 On this Page